 Wizards still take apprentices and train them in the classical schools of magic.
 Once these apprentices have proven themselves (reaching 3rd level), they are sent to the Invisible School to complete their training (advancing to 5th level).
-They can then go back to former masters or strike out on their own.
-Those who become “true” wizards (9th level) return to the Invisible School to be recognized by their peers.
+They can then be granted rulership over a domain within the Wizard-Kingdoms or strike out on their own.
+Those who become truly powerful (9th level or higher) can be recognized as Autarchs themselves.

 I’m using the new magic rules from the Heroic Fantasy Handbook (HFH) in this campaign.
 Spells are divided into “shades” – black magic, grey magic, and white magic – and most peasant magic-users are actually ceremonialists instead of “true” spellcasters.
 (See also my summary post from the Black City Campaign.)